 Both brushes for an electric motor must be a minimum of 3/8" long and not cracked, chipped or dirty.
 Wipe with a clean cloth and reinstall if not requiring replacement.
 Contact Safety Speed Mfg. for replacement brushes (763)-755-1600.

 SERVICE

 Removing Motors

-Unplug tool before making adjustments, changing motors or installing bits.
+Unplug tool and disconnect air supply before making adjustments, changing motors or installing bits.
 Observe appropriate Lockout/Tagout procedures to insure the tool cannot accidentally be powered.